eliotsykes/dan-todo/GUIDE.md

   - SEO
   - Low "start render" time (affects user-perceived performance and can be an important factor in conversion rate optimization for ecommerce)
   - Progressive enhancement
+  - Fault tolerance and delivering accessible content under poor network conditions, such as slow and patchy mobile networks
 - Do the phone/tablet apps need to use the same view templates as the web app or is it acceptable to maintain two sets of templates, one set for the device apps, and one set for the web app?
 - How much experience do you and/or your teammates have with the framework?
 - Does the framework have good documentation and training resources?